Irritable Bowel Syndrome (IBS)

 - Managed with antispasmodic medication

-Arranging to see your doctor about your IBS might not always be the easiest option.
-Here at Treated.com we’ve made it easy for you to access the same treatments without having to leave your home.
+Here at Treated.com we’ve made it easy for you to get your repeat treatment without having to leave your home.
 Simply take some time to complete our online medical assessment and have your treatment delivered straight to your door.

 1 treatment(s) for Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome, more commonly referred to as IBS, is a highly common digestive system condition.
 It causes the gut to malfunction resulting in symptoms such as stomach cramps, bloating, diarrhoea and constipation.